MapRVA/.github/profile/README.md

 We are a group of mapping enthusiasts in Richmond, Virginia who work to create and share geospatial data of our city using [OpenStreetMap](https://www.openstreetmap.org).
 Here on GitHub, we collaborate on coding projects to support our mapping efforts.

+For more information on what we do, please check out [our website](https://maprva.org).

 ## Get in touch

 We welcome anyone to join us!